eaych/Type-Master/README.md

 ### 4.2 Advanced Scoring Service

-The advanced scoring service stores all submitted scores into a JSON object, which is then stored persistently in a `.json` file
+The advanced scoring service stores all submitted scores as a JSON object, which is then stored persistently in a `.json` file